 - Resolution: ways in which an issue can be resolved, such as 'fixed' or 'not reproducible'

-The list of options for each field is named combining the issue tracker name and field name.
-For example, in an issue tracker named "My Project Issues", the selection list for the "Type" field is named Lists.myprojectissues-type-lookup and looks like this by default:
+The list of options for each field is typically named combining the issue tracker name and field name.
+When editing the fields in an issue tracker definition, the name of the lookup target will link to the selection list.
+For example, in an issue tracker named "My New Tracker", the selection list for the "Resolution" field is named Lists.mynewtracker-resolution-lookup:

-When a user is entering a new issue, the pulldown for the Type field will look like this:
+When a user is resolving an issue, the pulldown for the Resolution field will look like this:

 and edit the appropriate list.

 If you would like to have a custom field that links to an outside resource, you can use a URL field property

 .
 To apply a URL field property, do not use the issue tracker admin page; instead you must edit the metadata for the issue tracker via the query browser: